jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 * Potential Dates
 * Sponsorship

-Freda and Adam reports:
+Freda and Adam reports: None

 Robin reports: I have done some basic research into organising a conference with a venue, AV equipment and catering.
 I used the Centurion Conference Venue as one reference and doing something there with 120 people, full AV and catering would come to around 80K.

-Ivan reports on any interest from UJ:
+Ivan reports on any interest from UJ: Ivan still needs to speak to the guy.

-Notes:
+Notes: Find out why Monique and Ilsoda havent been to meetings, and if they need any help towards the DrupalCamp.

-Completed / Agreed:  ✔ / ✘
+Completed / Agreed:  ✔

 DASA CI